yokotenka/mIHC_QuPath_analysis/README.md

 -make a folder with all the fused images in it.
 -run the script and when prompted, select the folder.

-2. Get metadata xml file
+2. Get metadata xml file.
 Requirements: Need Bio-Formats command line tools.
 Description: Use the bio-formats tools to extract the metadata.
 Method: